getmyinterns/docs/gmi-docs/docs/school-admins/approving-users.md

 :::info

-Tap on either the First Name or Last Name of the student to review and edit data such as students `Details`, `Workflow`, `Seasons`, etc. (see [System Configuration](/school-admins/system-configuration) for more info)
+Tap on either the First Name or Last Name of the student to review and edit data such as students `Details`, `Workflow`, `Seasons`, etc. (see [Students Details Modal](/school-admins/students-details-modal) for more info)

 :::